USFWS/secas/about.md

 At the same time, SECAS unveiled the first ever report on progress toward achieving the 10% goal, <i><a href="../pdf/SECAS-goal-report-2019.pdf">Recent trends in Southeastern ecosystems</a></i>.

 <b>2020</b><br>
 In 2020, SECAS embarked on a holistic partnership assessment called the SECAS Futures Project.
 It found that SECAS provides value in two key ways: as a forum for regional collaboration and as a hub for decision support and science delivery.
+SECAS also added three new Points of Contact for nonprofit organizations, adding representation from The Nature Conservancy, the Open Space Institute, and the Southern Group of State Foresters.

 That fall, Southeast Blueprint Version 2020 was released at the SEAFWA annual conference.
 Improvements over the previous versions included: finer resolution and a more connected network of priorities in the inland South Atlantic subregion; updated data and a more consistent approach to cross-state prioritization in the Middle Southeast subregion; and better integration in areas of overlap between the South Atlantic Blueprint, Florida Blueprint, and Nature's Network design.